mitre/mongodb-enterprise-advanced-4-stig-baseline-hardening/README.md

 1. **Clone the Repository**

-   Start by cloning the `mongo-hardening` repository from GitHub to your local machine.
-Use the following command in your terminal:
+   Start by cloning the `mongo-hardening` repository from GitHub to your local machine:

    ```
    git clone https://github.com/mitre/mongodb-enterprise-advanced-4-stig-baseline-hardening.git